How usage is calculated

 |Storage||Total storage use includes:

-Import and export files are not added to your storage totals.
+Import and export files aren't added to your storage totals.

 |An aggregate of the amount of storage used on a hourly basis during a billing cycle.|